-Are you needing Quick Name to help you program garage door opener without a tech?
+Are you needing 1st Rate Garage Doors to help you program garage door opener without a tech?
 Have no fear because we’re always here to help.
 This guide will assist you in programming some of the most popular garage door openers on the market.

 If you’re programming the Chamberlain Security Plus transmitters, all you need to do is find the “smart” button on your garage door unit first.
 You’ll then push then remove your finger from the button.
 Once that’s done, it should have a steady glow for 30 seconds to indicate it is starting to come on.

 During this time you’ll want to press either a red or purple learn button depending on what type of model you have to get everything in sync.
 This can be found close to the terminal strip and should be pressed within 30 seconds to have everything activate.
 Releasing the button will mean your system now knows the code.